sukuncheng/job_submit_panel/note.md

     capping of inflation: inflation = 1+inflation*( std_f/std_a-1)
 4. localisation radii defines the impact area size of observation.
 Increasing it increases the number of local observations

-# knowledge
+# knowledges
 divergence of the Kalman filter: if the ensemble collapses, the Kalman gain tends to zero and the assimilation system behaves as one – expensive – free run.

+# 12-8
+data in SIDNEPx buoy project is included in IABP.
+Thus, IABP dataset is used as an observation source to valid the simulation.

+# 10-8
+To reduce computational time <1 hour, changes are made in nextsim.cfg, such as step=900, dynamics-type=bmeb, dynamic->substeps=120
+use_sidfex_drifters=true

 # 8-8
-optimize EnKF parameters using enumeration method
+create a script to generate runs for optimizing EnKF parameters using enumeration method

 # 17-7